harvester/docs/docs/install/pxe-boot-install.md

     sudo cp /path/to/harvester-<version>-rootfs-amd64.squashfs /usr/share/nginx/html/harvester/
     ```

-## Preparing iPXE boot scripts
+## Preparing iPXE Boot Scripts

-When performing automatic installation, there are two modes:
+When performing an automatic installation, there are two modes:

 - `CREATE`: we are installing a node to construct an initial Harvester cluster.
 - `JOIN`: we are installing a node to join an existing Harvester cluster.

-### CREATE mode
+### CREATE Mode

 !!! warning
-    **Security Risks**: The configuration file below contains credentials which should be kept secretly.
-Please do not make the configuration file publicly accessible at the moment.
+    **Security Risks**: The configuration file below contains credentials which should be kept secret.
+Please do not make the configuration file publicly accessible.

-Create a [Harvester configuration file](./harvester-configuration.md) `config-create.yaml` for `CREATE` mode.
+Create a [Harvester configuration file](./harvester-configuration.md) called `config-create.yaml` for `CREATE` mode.
 Modify the values as needed:

 ```YAML
 # cat /usr/share/nginx/html/harvester/config-create.yaml